Magnetic Fields Tutorial 5 - Electromagnetic Induction

 If we pass a current in a wire in a magnetic field, we know that the wire will move.
 It is therefore reasonable to suppose that if we move the wire in a magnetic field, and the wire is connected to an outside circuit, a voltage and current are induced.
 If the wire is not connected, a voltage only is induced.
 Consider this demonstration:

-by having more turns of wire.
-For
+How many turns of wire.

 The direction of the current is determined by Fleming's Right Hand Rule.